Skip to content

 Group exercises of 7th graders

-Grouping days for seventh-graders are organized at the beginning of the fall semester in cooperation with youth services, the parish, student care, sports services, Nuorten telvupiste Nup, and the Ankkuri team of the police.
+Grouping days for seventh-graders are organized at the beginning of the fall semester in cooperation with youth services, the church, student care, the library, the Finnish model of hobbies and the Ankkuri team.
 During the day, the purpose is to build the new class's collective spirit and get to know classmates by working together.
 The coordinator of the grouping day is the curator of each middle school.

 Contact us